Gauge and diffeomorphism invariance from quantum information principles: Entanglement and magic-satate generation in gravitons

 In the case of an initial $|LR\rangle$ state, the result reads

 We can also explore the maximal entanglement principle in this scenario in order to check whether the structure of gravitational interactions is constrained.
-To achieve this, we modify the balance between the 3- and 4-graviton interactions in the total amplitude applying a weight $k$ to the 4-graviton vertex as in Eq.~\eqref{eq:addingk}.
+To achieve this, we modify the balance between the 3- and 4-graviton interactions in the total amplitude applying a weight $k$ to the 4-graviton vertex.

 If the initial states have opposite polarization, either $LR$ or $RL$, the corresponding normalized quantum state after the scattering interaction is

 Fixing the COM scattering angle to $\theta = \pi/2$, their identical concurrence reads